MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Experiments

-\paragraph{Benefit of Analytical Adaptation.} As an ablation study for investigating the advantage of our closed-form solvers for task adaptation, we compare our MetaCaDI-Analytical with its variants (MetaCaDI-Intv-MAML and MetaCaDI-Full-MAML), which do not use such solvers but instead perform gradient-based updates for task adaptation based on the MAML method \cite{maml_finn2017}.
+\paragraph{Ablation on Analytical Adaptation.} To validate the benefit of our analytical task adaptation strategy (\cref{subsec:closed-form-solver}), we compare our MetaCaDI-Analytical against its three variants (MetaCaDI-I-MAML, MetaCaDI-IO-MAML, and MetaCaDI-Full-MAML), based on gradient-based updates.

-As expected, in intervention target prediction, our method consistently outperforms both MAML variants on both datasets.
-This performance gap is statistically significant in most configurations; across the eight direct comparisons (2 MAML variants $\times$ 2 datasets $\times$ 2 metrics), MetaCaDI-Analytical's improvement was significant in five instances.\footnote{These five configurations are: (\myra), (\myrb) Intv-AUROC and Intv-AUPRC on SERGIO against Full-MAML ($p < 0.0001$ and $p = 0.003$); (\myrc) Intv-AUROC on SERGIO against Intv-MAML ($p = 0.0003$); and (\myrd), (\myre) Intv-AUROC and Intv-AUPRC on Synthetic against Full-MAML ($p < 0.0001$).}
+In terms of intervention target identification (\cref{fig:main_results} bottom), our MetaCaDI-Analytical outperforms all variants in 9 of 12 comparisons (3 variants $\times$ 2 datasets $\times$ 2 metrics), with statistical significance ($p < 0.05$).
+Moreover, as shown in the runtime comparison in \cref{fig:adaptation_per_epoch}, it achieves approximately 5.7 times faster task adaptation than MetaCaDI-Full-MAML on average for the SERGIO datasets.
+This 5.7x faster adaptation directly addresses the real-time requirements of \textbf{Example 1}.
+Moreover, these results underscore the effectiveness and efficiency of our analytical adaptation, enabling real-time inference from limited data.
+More detailed runtime comparisons can be found in \cref{appendix-runtime-comparison}.